It has been almost a year since I’ve been travelling (I quit my job last year in March 2015) after quitting my job and living like a nomad.

-It allows you to accept new cultures, new ideas, as you open yourself to world philosophies.
+Travelling has allowed me to accept new cultures, new ideas, as I opened myself to world philosophies.

 “The use of traveling is to regulate imagination with reality, and instead of thinking of how things may be, see them as they are” Samuel Johnson

 Life on the road is a series of ever-changing circumstances.
 I know I am not alone in a desire to cling to memories, moreover, I’ve always been one of those dumb-witted people who find beauty in what’s gone.
 Melancholy and ambivalence have always hit me hard.
 But it is only after travelling for all these years, that I’ve realized that change is natural.